ess-dmsc-dram/dmsc-school/glossary.md

 prior knowledge
     what we already know about our system before looking at our data, e.g., from other measurements of underlying physics/chemistry

+thinning
+    the sub-sampling of MCMC chains to remove correlation between samples

+walkers
+    unique samplers in a Markov chain Monte Carlo sampling
 ```